The Great Gatsby: an American novel photo

 The historical background

 The Great Gatsby is based on a series of events published in the newspapers.
 F.S.
-Fitzgerald did not invent all the facts : he shows to shape and create a character who was emblematic of his time.
+Fitzgerald did not invent all the facts: he shaped and created a character who was emblematic of his time.

 In The Great Gatsby, apart from Gatsby, we find characters based on real figures such as Meyer Wolfshiem, who is actually Arnold Rothstein, a master of the New York underworld.